justinphan3110/Battery-Health-Report/README.md

-#### Option 2: I have provide the [code](https://github.com/justinphan3110/Battery-Health-Report/blob/master/BatteryReport.java) and neccessary [lib folder](https://github.com/justinphan3110/Battery-Health-Report/tree/master/lib) to implement this in any IDE.
+#### :fast_forward:Option 2: I have provide the [code](https://github.com/justinphan3110/Battery-Health-Report/blob/master/BatteryReport.java) and neccessary [lib folder](https://github.com/justinphan3110/Battery-Health-Report/tree/master/lib) to implement this in any IDE.
 You can make a java class name BatteryReport.java and a folder name lib in the project folder

 In this [Lib folder](https://github.com/justinphan3110/Battery-Health-Report/tree/master/lib), copy all of the requirement .jar file to it.
 You can download them directly from this Repositories or I provide the link to download each of them below